stdlib-js/stdlib/tools/remark/plugins/remark-html-equation-src-urls/README.md

   <!-- </equation> -->
   ```

-  Here, the implementation would assume that the SVG equation filename is `absolute_value.svg`.
+  Here, the implementation would assume that the SVG equation filename is `equation_absolute_value.svg`, where `equation_` is the default filename prefix.

 </section>